devshorts/MonadicNull/README.md

 2. What is the final result, via the `.Value` property (which throws a `NoValueException` if the chain was invalid
 3. If the chain was invalid, which part of it was invalid.
 This is captured leveraging expression trees and will look something like this (depending on your base objects)

+Precompiling for performance
+====

+If you need to run the if check a bunch of times, precompile the expression.
+The expression now takes an argument:

 ```csharp
 [TestMethod]